AdaCore/ada_coding_standards/ada_coding_standards/chapters/guidelines/exception_usage/exu02_no_unhandled_application-defined_exceptions.rst

 other tasks unless those other tasks attempt to communicate with it.
 In short, failure is silent.

-Although the language-defined package Ada.Task_Termination can be used to provide a response using standard facilities, not all run-time libraries provide that package.
+Although the language-defined package :ada:`Ada.Task_Termination` can be used to provide a response using standard facilities, not all run-time libraries provide that package.
 For example, under the  Ravenscar profile, application tasks are not intended to terminate, neither normally nor abnormally, and the